-The changes that happen to your body during addiction and recovery can add new factors to consider when taking care of yourself.
+The changes to your body during addiction and recovery can add new factors to consider when taking care of yourself.
 As you go through methadone treatment for opioid use disorder, you might experience weight gain.
 What causes this increase in weight?
-How can you maintain a healthy BMI during recovery?
+How can you maintain a healthy body mass index (BMI) during recovery?
 Learn the answers to these questions and more in this guide.

 Does Methadone Maintenance Treatment Cause Weight Gain?